ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 For more information, see `Password management in Django <https://docs.djangoproject.com/en/3.2/topics/auth/passwords/#module-django.contrib.auth.password_validation>`_ in addition to the example posted above.

-Be sure to restart your Ascender instance for the change to take effect.
+Be sure to restart your climber instance for the change to take effect.
 See :ref:`ag_restart_awx` for detail.